-Creating: Social innovations are developed within the boundaries of social enterprises coupling, cluster 1).
-Accordingly, SI is seen as an opportunity for social enterprises to accomplish their social mission while also serving as a source of competitive advantages (Cherrier, Goswami, and Ray, 2018 - coupling, cluster 1).
-For instance, de Souza João-Roland and Granados (2020 - cocitation, group 3) mapped "models/tools/management behaviors that are associated with the generation of SI in SEs" (p.
+The first pattern presents circumstances in which SI solutions are designed and developed within the boundaries of social enterprises, taking the form of new business models.
+In this sense, the SI process is considered "an integral aspect of SE" (Hlady-Rispal & Servantie, 2018, p.
+68 - coupling, cluster 1).
+Accordingly, SI is seen as an opportunity for social enterprises to accomplish their social mission while also serving as a source of competitive advantages (Cherrier et al., 2018 - coupling, cluster 1).
+For instance, de Souza João-Roland & Granados, 2020 - cocitation, group 3) mapped "models/tools/management behaviors that are associated with the generation of SI in SEs" (p.
 776), documenting standalone practices that have been implemented by social enterprises to create SI solutions.